 10 the movement of molecules across a membrane with the concentration gradient.
 No energy is required, but transport proteins can become saturated, limiting the diffusion process.

 11 the movement of molecules against the concentration gradient with the help of a transport protein.
-This transport requires energy in the form of ATP.
+Active transport requires energy in the form of ATP.